Jean Lorimer: James Adam and Jean Lorimer

 When just a schoolboy, Dr James Adam was sent by his father, also a doctor, to collect a package of Robert Burns's holograph letters, poems and songs from Lorimer.
 Jean was living in Edinburgh and, as stated, had fallen on hard times due to her husband abandoning her many years before and as a result she had difficulty paying her medical bills to Dr. Adam, however he was a Burns enthusiast and refused to accept payment but he agreed to take some of her collection of Burns's holograph letters, etc. as a gift.

 Young James duly arrived at her home at 'Middleton's Entry' and, whilst eating the offering of a 'bap and jelly', Jean questioned him to make sure that the precious letters, etc. would be safe in his hands and would reach his father intact.
 It was the time of the resurrectionists or body snatchers and Jean warned him of the "dumbie doctors" who lurked in common stairs, closes and entries, shrouded in large, dark cloaks and provided with pitch plasters, which they suddenly clapped over the mouth and nose of an unwary, night-straggling urchin, while the "dumbie doctor" enveloped his prey in the fearful black mantle, and swiftly hurried it off to the ever-yawning doors of the "dissecting-room".
 This was the time of "Burke and Hare".

 On departing Jean said "Now, dinna forget when you are a big man that you had the good wish of the Lassie wi' the Lint-white Locks.
 The documents safely made their way to James's father however they later became dispersed and in particular some that were lent to produce facsimiles could not be traced upon the death of the person they were loaned to.
-By this time the value of Burns's holographs was fully appreciated.
+By this time the value of Burns' holographs was fully appreciated.
 One of these holographs was "The Song of Death".

-In 1893 Dr James Adam published a book Burns's "Chloris": A Reminiscence, detailing his association with Jean and defending her character against several of Burns's biographers, such as Allan Cunningham.
+In 1893 Dr James Adam published a book Burns' "Chloris": A Reminiscence, detailing his association with Jean and defending her character against several of Burns' biographers, such as Allan Cunningham.